 My chest tightened and I wondered if Tino felt the same just before his heart attack.
 I returned to my desk like a zombie, and avoided Cap the rest of the afternoon.
 How could I be so stupid and trusting?
 What have I gotten myself into?

-That evening, following, "What's wrong?" for the umpteenth time, I finally admitted my fear: abandonment, on some island with a boat I couldn't possibly handle by myself.
-Cap laughed and explained he meant we could bail from our jobs at any time, rather than work 6 more weeks like we'd planned.
-I didn't find it very funny, but onward, despite my insecurities.
-We gave notice at work that we’d be leaving the end of September.
+That evening, following, "What's wrong?" for the umpteenth time, I finally admitted my fear: abandoned on some island with a boat I couldn't possibly handle by myself.
+Cap laughed and explained he meant we could bail from our jobs at any time, rather than work 6 more weeks as planned.
+I didn't find it as funny, but despite my doubts I gave notice I'd be leaving the end of September.

 I didn’t have a clue as to how much to bring, or what.
 Dan said the boat had plenty of storage space, much more than other boats, but how much was that?
 The photos didn’t show the kitchen, bathroom or bedroom.